Fourth partner to upskill young unemployed joins campaign

 “After being unemployed for so long, It was a great relief,” he said.
 “I am on my way.”

-“At first I was sceptical but the programme was life-changing”
+‘At first I was sceptical but the programme was life-changing’

 When Emmanuella Owusu-Ansah completed her degree in advertising and digital marketing at University of Northampton, she thought “doors would fly open”.
 But after applying for more than 100 jobs in advertising without success, the 24-year-old from Lewisham decided to put her career dreams to one side and take work as a receptionist.